 - Posterior tibial tendon dysfunction

-If you’re suffering from any of these conditions along with your flat feet, Annapolis Foot & Ankle Center can help.
-We can recommend and implement treatments for complications like plantar fasciitis, and treating your flat feet lowers your risk of recurrence.
+If you’re suffering from foot pain any of these conditions along with your flat feet, Annapolis Foot & Ankle Center can help.
+We can recommend and implement treatments for complications like plantar fasciitis to lower your risk of recurrence.

 Flat Foot Treatment

 Treating flat feet isn’t always necessary, but you might choose to do so if you regularly suffer from pain in the soles of your feet or have complications.
-While you might assume that the only way to correct flat feet is with surgery, this isn’t the case.
+While you might assume that the only way to correct them is with surgery, this isn’t the case.

 Our knowledgeable podiatrists may be able to fit you with devices that simulate arches for your foot, like supportive orthotic inserts.
-Even over-the-counter orthotics can give your feet a little more support and help relieve symptoms and complications of flat feet.
+Even over-the-counter orthotics can give your feet a little more support and help relieve symptoms and complications of foot pain.
 Additionally, if you don’t currently wear shoes with good support, you should consider shopping for sneakers and avoiding sandals and flats.

-We can also teach you strengthening exercises to treat a shortened Achilles tendon, which often contributes to flat feet, or help you analyze and improve your running form to relieve pain.
+We can also teach you strengthening exercises to treat a shortened Achilles tendon, which often contributes, or help you analyze and improve your running form to relieve pain.
 Also, though Annapolis Foot and Ankle Center doesn’t perform surgery for flat feet alone, we can treat some flat feet complications with surgery and improve your feet function in the process.

 Don’t ignore painful flat feet.
 Our podiatrists provide the world-class care you need to get back on your feet without pain.
 Complete the contact form to schedule an appointment with a specialist in Annapolis, Stevensville, or Glen Burnie.